 Play therapists, children’s counsellors, family therapists, family counsellors, psychiatrists, psychologists, social workers, school counsellors, and other mental health professionals working with children, adolescents, and families will benefit from this training.
 A basic understanding of play therapy would be beneficial.

 Important Information About the Venue:

-Please see the below UBC COVID-19 Rules before deciding if you will be able to attend this event in-person.
+Please see the below UBC COVID-19 protocols before deciding if you will be able to attend this event in person.
 UBC COVID-19 Campus Rules apply to all persons at UBC Robson Square.
-These rules confirm expectations of all members of the campus community, including:
+These protocols confirm expectations of all members of the campus community, including:

 - Daily Health Self-Assessments – required of everyone prior to attending an event.
 The self-assessment tool can be found at https://bc.thrive.health/

 - Stay home if you are sick: If you feel sick stay home, use the BC’s COVID-19 Self-Assessment Tool for guidance.
 Follow the advice from Public Health.

 For a list of Frequently Asked Questions about the COVID-19 protocols at UBC, click here.